jonananas/tdd-the-database/readme.md

 4. Add name to Person, updating the factory method.
 (Do not update repository just yet - take baby steps!)
 5. A persons name should be stored in database.
 Will force you to update schema!
    NOTE: Step 1 made person.equals only check for id, so you cannot use Person.equals
-5. You should be able to find persons by name.
-If John Doe and Jane Doe exists, searching for "do" should return both.
-Searching for john should return one.
+5. You should be able to filter persons by name.
+If John Doe and Jane Doe exists, filtering for "do" should return both.
+Filtering for john should return one.
-6. The repository should be able to returned a sorted list on name.
+6. The repository should be able to return a sorted list on name.
 Both ascending and descending.
 7. You should be able to specify number of returned persons using a maximum limit.
 8. You should be able to specify starting person as well, to enable paging.
 9. Add gender to a person.